Enable Location

 The Hamilton Crowne Plaza, Washington, D.C., hotel in Washington, United States

-The Hamilton Crowne Plaza is a Beaux-Arts hotel in downtown Washington, D.C., recognizable by its classical European design with arches and ornamental details throughout its facade.
-The building contains over 300 guest rooms, elegant common areas with restored original ceilings featuring gold and deep blue decoration, a contemporary American restaurant called 14K, and a lounge area integrated into the lobby.
+The Hamilton Crowne Plaza is a Beaux-Arts hotel in downtown Washington, D.C., recognizable by its classical facade with arches and ornamental details.
+The building has over 300 guest rooms, restored original ceilings, a restaurant called 14K, and a lounge area in the lobby.

-The site began in 1851 as a private school called Rugby Academy before becoming the Rugby House hotel in 1870.
-The current building was constructed in 1922 after demolition of the earlier structures, designed by architect Jules Henri de Sibour in the Beaux-Arts style.
+The site started in 1851 as a private school called Rugby Academy and later became the Rugby House hotel.
+The current building went up in 1922 after the earlier structures were torn down, designed by architect Jules Henri de Sibour.

-Workers discovered an original 1920s ceiling hidden beneath a false ceiling during recent restoration work and carefully brought it back to life.
-The restored ceiling features a painted Pegasus above the central doors and a honeycomb pattern repeated in gold and deep blue tones throughout the vaulted design.
+During renovation work, workers found an original 1920s vaulted ceiling hidden above a false ceiling that had concealed it for decades.
+After restoration, it now shows a painted Pegasus above the main doors and a honeycomb pattern in gold and deep blue across the whole vault.

 The community of curious travelers